Top Museums in Rethymnon That You Will Want to Check When Visiting Crete!

 The Loggia, Rethymnon Old Town

-If you want to explore Crete’s many stories and legends, its history, and its past, it’s a good idea to spend a few hours in one of the many museums spread all over the island.
+If you want to explore Crete’s many stories and legends, history, and past, it’s a good idea to spend a few hours in one of the many museums spread all over the island.

 If you’ve already visited Crete’s capital, you’ve certainly heard about the Archaeological Museum of Heraklion, one of the most important exhibitions of Minoan art all over the world.
 However, there are also beautiful museums you can visit in other regions.